lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 02:34 PM)_

-> Because I didn’t know they would leave you there.
+> Because I didn't know they would leave you there.

 _Iris shrugs._